How to download videos from Safari on iPhone and iPad

 Save downloaded video to Camera Roll

-Drag & drop: Tap and hold the video file, and its tile will slightly lift.
-Drag it a bit from its original position to detach it, but don’t lift your finger yet.
-Now, swipe up (or press the Home button) using your other hand to get to your iPhone Home Screen.
-From here, open the Photos app and make sure you’re inside Recents or an album.
+Drag & drop: Tap and hold the video file, and its tile will lift slightly.
+Drag it a bit from its original position to detach it, but don’t lift your finger just yet.
+Now, swipe up (or press the Home button) with your other hand to go to your iPhone Home Screen.
+Open the Photos app and make sure you’re in Recents or an album.
 Finally, drop the video file by lifting your finger.
-You’ll see that the video is now added to the Photos app.
+The video will be added to the Photos app.

 Drag and drop downloaded video to Photos app